The Lost Neruda Poems

 Reviewed by Ray Zimmerman

-Pablo Neruda is perhaps best known for his love poems, and this volume does not disappoint in that regard.
-Several of the poems celebrate, through direct and indirect reference, Matilde, the poet’s muse and third wife.
-Matilde was a major inspiration for Neruda’s body of work, which included over 600 published poems.
+Pablo Neruda is perhaps best known for his love poems, and this volume does not disappoint.
+Several poems celebrate Matilde, the poet’s muse and third wife, through direct and indirect references.
+Matilde inspired Neruda’s work, including over 600 published poems.

-Rather than publish the poems in Spanish and in English translation on facing pages in the traditional manner, the Copper Canyon edition presents the English and Spanish versions in separate sections.
-Facsimiles of some of the original hand written drafts also appear in this unique volume.
-The book is a great read from one of the great poets of the twentieth century.
+Rather than publish the poems in Spanish and in English translation on facing pages, the Copper Canyon edition presents the English and Spanish versions in separate sections.
+Facsimiles of some of the original handwritten drafts also appear in this unique volume.
+The book is an excellent read from one of the twentieth century's great poets.